LinuxAtDuke/Intro-To-Docker/README.md

 In addition to pulling an image from the registry, you can also build them from "source" (it's not the same as building a program from source code, but the idea is similar).

-In order to build a Docker image, you need at least 1 file, called a **Dockerfile**.
+In order to build a Docker image, you need at least one file, called a **Dockerfile**.
 A Dockerfile consists of lines of instructions that make up each of the layers in your final image.
 Let's look at a simple Dockerfile:

     # This is a basic "Hello World" image, for
     # Linux@Duke's Introduction to Docker: Do Your Own Docker class